Communication Studies Courses

 Description:

 Through lectures, discussions, readings, and critical analyses, this course offers students insight into the major schools and practices of media criticism.
-The course explores the relationships between formal, aesthetic, representational, and sensory elements of media texts and discourses.Component(s):
+The course explores the relationships between formal, aesthetic, representational, sensory, and affective elements of media.
+Potential topics include the analysis of media texts such as films, novels, and video games and the analysis of digital culture including social media, AI systems, and platform economies.

 LectureNotes: